-On the first morning I waited with trepidation as the learners slowly arrived at the Hymans Robertson offices at One London Wall.
+On the first morning I waited as the learners slowly arrived at the Hymans Robertson offices at One London Wall.

 During the first session everyone introduced themselves, explaining what they did and what their favourite activities were, and agreed some office rules and do’s and don’ts – one being to be punctual.
 Everyone then had an M&S Hymans provided sandwich lunch – a real treat!